sudo-victor/checklist/README.md

 ## Features

--   ⚛ **React Native** - A JS library that provides a way to create native apps for Androir and iOS
+-   ⚛ **React Native** - A JS library that provides a way to create native apps for Android and iOS
 -   🔄 **Redux** - A JS library for application state management
 -   🔄 **Redux Persist** - A lib that Persist and rehydrate a redux store
 -   💅🏿 **Styled Components** - A library that allows you to write CSS code inside JavaScript